 JMBM’s Natural Resources & Mining Group provides companies and trade associations with unparalleled counseling, compliance, and litigation services in nearly every area of federal and California natural resources and mining law.
 Our clients include a wide range of industries including hard rock mineral mining, common variety industrial and construction materials, water resources, and energy resources such as solar, wind, oil and gas, geothermal, and liquid natural gas.

 We specialize in providing full-service legal representation, from the strategic planning required at the beginning of a project through the litigation and compliance required at the end.
 A typical project—whether for the development, sale, acquisition, or management of natural resources—requires some combination of counseling, strategic planning, transactional, legislative, and litigation services.
 Providing all of these services equally well requires deep legal expertise, multi-disciplinary skills, and an intuitive understanding of how companies establish, operate, and grow their businesses.

 Our attorneys have developed these attributes from over twenty-five years of practice representing a wide range of industries.
-Our clients also benefit from our unique and diverse backgrounds —including as general counsel to a major industry trade association; counsel at the Environment & Natural Resources Division of the U.S. Department of Justice; and professionals at leading environmental consulting firms.
+Our clients also benefit from our unique and diverse backgrounds —including as general counsel to a major industry trade association, and professionals at leading environmental consulting firms.
 As a nimble and integrated group, we are able to bring our collective experience and expertise to bear on our clients’ diverse and complex legal needs.
 We invite you to contact us to discuss your needs and how we can help.Click below for more information about: